chenxiujian-goo/zgsm-backend-deploy/README.md

 bash scripts/load-images.sh -l /root/images
 ```

-In addition to pulling and exporting image files from the docker image repository, you can also download all image files required for Costrict backend deployment from Baidu Netdisk.
+In addition to pulling and exporting image files from the docker image repository, you can also download all image files required for CoStrict backend deployment from Baidu Netdisk.

 Netdisk address: